Keep Up With McLean!

 Northampton, MA 01060

-Many Partners HealthCare doctors work closely with companies that make drugs or medical equipment or provide other products and services.
+Many Mass General Brigham (MGB) doctors work closely with companies that make drugs or medical equipment or provide other products and services.
 When our doctors work with these companies, it results in the development of new and better ways to diagnose and treat illness, and benefits the health of the public.

 Information about these relationships is available at the Centers for Medicare and Medicaid Services’ Open Payments website, sponsored by the federal government.
-To learn more about the Partners policy and how Partners handles doctors’ relationships with outside companies, visit the Partners Office for Interactions with Industry website.
+To learn more about the MGB policy and how MGB handles doctors’ relationships with outside companies, visit the Mass General Brigham Office for Interactions with Industry website.

 If you have questions about these relationships, please ask your doctor or contact the Office for Interactions with Industry.